 So how do we stay authentic when the external noise is constant?
 How do we catch the drift before we have gone too far?

 For me, journaling was the starting point.
 I have been doing it for years (thanks to Robin Sharma’s The Monk Who Sold His Ferrari), dumping my thoughts to figure out what I was going through and what I wanted to happen.
 Most of the time, it worked beautifully and helped me make choices I wouldn’t regret.
 But sometimes I would write pages, go in circles, and end up where I began.
-That made me realize I needed a more deliberate way of thinking through difficult decisions.
+That made me realize I needed a more structured way to filter the noise and think through difficult decisions.

 After a lot of research, I found three things that, when combined, helped me think more clearly: how we think, what influences our choices, and how to arrive at decisions we won’t regret.
 Let me explain them..